• Skip to primary navigation

 Grapes

 You’ll know this fruit is tired once some of the individual grapes on the stalk start to go soft.
 When this happens, wash and dry them, take them off the stem, and freeze them.
-Frozen grapes make for the perfect healthy snack.
+Frozen grapes make for the perfect warm weather snack.
 You can even put them in sangria or other cocktails to cool down your drink, without the watering down effect of ice cubes.

 For berries like strawberries, raspberries, and blueberries, freeze on a tray and then transfer them to a resealable plastic bag.
 Once frozen, you can use tired berries in smoothies, to make a quick jam, or you can thaw and serve on ice cream or any kind of cake.